North Carolina Highway 107: Route description

 The highway is four lanes between Sylva and Western Carolina University in Cullowhee, and two lanes beyond.
 Between WCU and Cashiers (about 18 mi), the highway is a winding mountain road, and continues in this manner all the way to the South Carolina state border.
-Before it was straightened and bypassed around Cullowhee in 1978-1981, the road followed the Tuckasegee River through Cullowhee, and went along the opposite edge of Western Carolina University.
-This is now known as Old Cullowhee Road and is planned to become the new downtown area for Cullowhee.
-The area of NC 107 around Sylva is lined with businesses.
+The area of NC 107 in Sylva is lined with businesses.

 History

 Established in the early 1920s as an original highway, it was a spur of NC 10 (now Old Highway 19A) from Ela, through Cherokee, to the Tennessee state line at Newfound Gap.

 In 1940, the highway was rerouted south of Cherokee, replacing NC 107E; it then went concurrently with US 19 (now US 74/US 441) and Haywood Road (SR 1514) to Dillsboro and Sylva (now US 23 Bus).
 From Sylva, it replaced all of NC 106 south, through Cullowhee and Cashiers, to the South Carolina state line.
 The old route between Ela to Cherokee became part of NC 28 (now US 19).

 In 1952, was truncated to its current northern terminus in Sylva; its route between Dillsboro to Tennessee was replaced by US 441.
 The final major change happened in 1981, when NC 107 was rerouted onto a new four-lane bypass west of Cullowhee; the old route became Old Cullowhee Road (SR 1002).

 In 1994, the "Southern Loop" was added to the Jackson County thoroughfare plan that was to connect NC 107 with US 23/US 441 south of Dillsboro to US 23/US 74 east of Sylva; in 2003, it was added to the North Carolina Department of Transportation's (NCDOT) State Transportation Improvement Program as R-4745.
 In 2008, the western half of the project was removed, leaving the eastern half; the project was renamed the NC 107 Connector.
 Environmental impact studies were completed by end of 2012; however right of way acquisition was scheduled for 2021 and with construction unfunded (estimated cost at $132 million) and scheduled after 2023.
-On June 27, 2013, NCDOT issued a news release stating that after local input regarding the NC 107 connector, it was decided that they would instead focus on improving the existing NC 107 corridor between NC 106 and US 23 Business.
+On June 27, 2013, NCDOT issued a news release stating that after local input regarding the NC 107 connector, it was decided that they would instead focus on improving the existing NC 107 corridor between NC 116 and US 23 Business.
 Once improvements along this section is complete, NCDOT will decide whether there is a need for further study of the NC 107 Connector.